OpenVCS/openvcs-standard/openvcs-standard.md

 <td></td>
 </tr>
 <tr>
-<td>Source</td>
+<td>Source of Contact Data</td>
 <td>Text field.
 Source of the data in the record.
 For example 'google' or 'local foundation'</td>
 <td>Optional</td>
 <td></td>
 </tr>
 </tbody>
 </table>
-*Groups must provide explicit opt-in to be included in our data set.
+*Groups must provide explicit opt-in to be included in our data set, so in our exports we also include a field to check the opt-in, but this is stripped out of the open data once it has been checked.
 Upon joining OCVA or filling out a data submission form, groups are told that postcodes are used to provide map point data.
 If they wish, they can provide a slightly altered postcode.
 We are always on hand to help groups to do this.